-- Class consisting of motorcycles that meet WMRRA 600 Superbike regulations. - II.
-Class competitors who record a fastest lap below (1) 1:34 at Pacific Raceways, (2) 1:51 at The Ridge, and (3) 1:14 (no chicane, see OMRRA Rule Book Sec.
+- I. Class consisting of motorcycles that meet WMRRA Middleweight Superbike regulations - II.
+Rider is disqualified from the race if the complete one or more laps in the race below (1) 1:36 at Pacific Raceways, (2)1:56 at The Ridge, and (3) 1:18 (no chicane, see OMRRA Rule Book Sec.
 C13) at Portland International Raceway. - III.
-Race direction/Referee determines competitor class eligibility.
-(Novices eligible). - IV.
-Novice who "DQ" by breaking out will have their race considered for their 10-race graduation total. - 600 Sportsman is an exhibition event for daily awards only and does not accrue Championship points or receive season-end awards. - VI.
-Lap time requirements may be adjusted by the referee and race director at any time during the season.
+Novices who "DQ" by breaking out will have their race considered for their 10-race graduation total. - IV.
+Race direction /Referee determines competitor class eligibility.
+(Novices eligible).